Gupta-Aryaman/blog/aryamanblog/content/blog/asynchronous-programming-in-python.md

 asyncio.run(main())
 ```

-If we see the code above, we are creating a task using `create_task()` function and passing a coroutine object to it.
+If we see the code above, we are creating a task using the `create_task()` function and passing a coroutine object to it.
 This essentially tells the program to run the task as soon as there is some kind of waiting in the main line of execution.

 ![](/images/asynchronous-programming-in-python/image6.png)